worldofmarcus/project-portfolio-5/README.md

 | &check; | When clicking on the pagination previous / next buttons the previous / next 9 products are being rendered
 | &check; | When clicking on the pagination first / last buttons the first / last 9 products are being rendered
 | &check; | Clicking the Read More button on a product loads the product detail page
-| &check; | Clicking the Tag on the product card loads the products with the same tags
+| &check; | Clicking the Tag on the product card / product detail loads the products with the same tags
-| &check; | Clicking the Category on the product card loads the products with the same category
+| &check; | Clicking the Category on the product card / product detail loads the products with the same category
 | &check; | The correct image and information for each product is being shown
 | &check; | When adding products to the cart the total updates correctly to the right of the cart symbol in the menu.
 | &check; | Clicking the Keep Shopping button on the product detail page lists all products